top of page

 The purpose of any just government is

-from other people
+unjust harm from other people.

 Think about that sentence for as long as you can.
 Can you think of a just law that doesn’t fit the above definition?
-If you can, please email me at: jeff@jjrlore.com.
+If you can, please email me at jeff@jjrlore.com.

 Here are examples of laws that some people incorrectly believe are "victimless crime laws" that don't "help protect people from unjust harm from other people":

 • Speed limit laws.
-Yes, they help protect the driver, but also help protect people and property inside and outside the vehicle.
+Yes, they help protect the driver, but they also help protect people and property inside and outside the vehicle.

 • Minimum age smoking and alcohol laws protect minors from unjust influence from tobacco and alcoholic drink manufacturers.